 Do you encounter this incredibly nourishing entity regularly?

 I’m not referring to meditation although it is a form of stillness.
-I’m referring instead to the stillness of nature; to the healing and soothing quality we encounter when walk by a lake shore or along the edge of the surf.
+I’m referring instead to the stillness of nature; to the healing and soothing quality that we encounter when walk by a lake shore or along the edge of the surf.

 Even though the surf is far from still, the powerful stillness I feel when I walk next to the crashing waves makes it a nourishing place to be.

 I live two blocks from the waves in Rio Del Mar, California…about 80 miles south of San Francisco.
 It’s not uncommon for me to take Buddy, my black lab-pointer mix, for a walk along the coast.
-We often do this in the early morning when it’s till foggy and the sun is busy burning off the upper layers of the cool mist.
+We often do this in the early morning when it’s still foggy and the sun is busy burning off the upper layers of the cool mist.

 The times when we venture across the sand to the water’s edge are the most meaningful for me.
-It could be the negative ions resulting from the churning water having this affect on me, or possibly the solitary nature of the coast at that hour.
+It could be the negative ions resulting from the churning water having this effect on me, or possibly the solitary nature of the coast at that hour.